MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub.md

 [!INCLUDE [data-connector-intro](includes/data-connector-intro.md)]

 Azure Data Explorer offers ingestion (data loading) from Event Hubs, a big data streaming platform and event ingestion service.
-[Event Hubs](/azure/event-hubs/event-hubs-about) can process millions of events per second in near real-time.
-In this article, you create an event hub, connect to it from Azure Data Explorer and see data flow through the system.
+[Event Hubs](/azure/event-hubs/event-hubs-about) can process millions of events per second in near real time.
+In this article, you create an Event Hub, connect to it from Azure Data Explorer and see data flow through the system.

 For general information about ingesting into Azure Data Explorer from Event Hub, see [Connect to Event Hub](ingest-data-event-hub-overview.md).